10. Dawn of the Planet of the Apes

 After it struggled to find a distributor, North American sci-fi fans were made to wait for Jonathan Glazer’s adaptation of Michel Faber’s bleak alien abduction novel, Under the Skin, but boy was that wait worth it.
 Scarlett Johansson may have been the big name on the credits, but the real star of this show was the moody Scottish scenery.

-1. Gardians of the Galaxy
+1. Guardians of the Galaxy

 Guardians of the Galaxy is an interesting animal, because it couldn’t really lay claim to a plot of any kind, but chances are, you’ll be having so much fun you won’t care very much.

-This underdog superhero movie, featuring heroes that only the most devoted Marvel fans had ever heard of, became an unlikely hit as a result of its witty, irreverent humor, its lovable characters, and Chris Pratt’s wonderfully hilarious starring turn as Star Lord.
+This underdog superhero movie, featuring heroes that only the most devoted Marvel fans had ever heard of, became an unlikely hit as a result of its witty, irreverent humor, its lovable characters, and Chris Pratt’s wonderfully hilarious starring turn as Star-Lord.
 (And the nostalgic soundtrack and Oscar-worthy special effects didn’t hurt either.)
 This was hands down the most fun we’ve had at the theater in a long, long time.
 (JT)

 Honorable Mentions